ScottGreenhorn/Hit-the-Mark-doc/docs/preparation/Preparation.md

 # Preparation
 {: .text-green-200 .text-center }
-Before departure review the following:

-- Appearance
-- Greetings
+Before your departure, make sure to review the following section section.
+It describes some odd human behaviors that you need to be aware of.